Introduction¶

 where <N>

-To perform simulations across multiple computational nodes on an HPC cluster, a submission script that conforms to the specific job scheduling program is necessary.
-Examples of generic scripts for common job scheduling programs are detailed in Running a Simulation.
+To perform simulations across multiple computational nodes on an HPC cluster, a submission script that conforms to the specific job scheduling program is necessary (see examples in Submitting FEPX to a Job Scheduling Program).

-During a simulation run, FEPX returns real-time messages in the terminal and, upon successful completion, prints requested output data in ASCII files.
+During a simulation run, FEPX returns real-time messages in the terminal and, upon successful completion, prints requested output data in a Simulation Directory (.sim) named simulation.sim

 A command entered at the terminal is shown like this: